 It looks as though southwest England has become a kind of “woke hotspot”.
 According to a new study, Bath is now the UK’s most progressive city, followed by neighbouring Bristol.

-Measuring a city’s relative progressiveness is obviously far from an exact science, but the study by Bankrate takes into account seven different factors that point to locals having a relatively forward-looking mindset.
+Measuring a city’s relative progressiveness is obviously far from an exact science, but the study by Bankrate takes into account seven different factors that point to locals having a forward-looking mindset.
 It then gives each of the UK’s 50 biggest cities a score out of 35.

 The seven factors taken into consideration are as follows: a city’s search trends, gender pay gap, recycling rates, voter turnout, number of vegan and vegetarian restaurants, number of ultra-low emission vehicles, and number of women in local government.